aerocyber/sitemarker/docs/getting-started/installation.md

 ### Snapstore

 For platforms with snap installed - Ubuntu and most Ubuntu derivatives comes with snap by default - can install sitemarker from snap store.
-You can either browse to the sitemarker page on your snap store client or install through commandline:
+You can either browse to the sitemarker page on your snap store client or install through command-line:

 ``` bash
 sudo snap install sitemarker
 ```

+You can also visit the snapstore page here: <a href="https://snapstore.io/sitemarker" target="_blank">Snapstore Listing</a>

 ### Flatpak (Through Flathub)

 Sitemarker is available as flatpak from flathub.
-You can use a flthub client or terminal to install it provided `flatpak` is installed.
+You can use a flathub client or terminal to install it provided `flatpak` is installed.

 ``` bash
 flatpak install io.github.aerocyber.sitemarker
 ```

+You can also visit the flathub page here: <a href="https://flathub.org/apps/io.github.aerocyber.sitemarker" target="_blank">Flathub Listing</a>